-New lease accounting standard and effective date Bookmark has been added
+New lease accounting standard and effective date has been saved

 New lease accounting standard and effective date